History of polio: Disability rights movement

 As thousands of polio survivors with varying degrees of paralysis left the rehabilitation hospitals and went home, to school and to work, many were frustrated by a lack of accessibility and discrimination they experienced in their communities.
 In the early twentieth century the use of a wheelchair at home or out in public was a daunting prospect as no public transportation system accommodated wheelchairs and most public buildings including schools, were inaccessible to those with disabilities.
 Many children left disabled by polio were forced to attend separate institutions for "crippled children" or had to be carried up and down stairs.

 As people who had been paralyzed by polio matured, they began to demand the right to participate in the mainstream of society.
 Polio survivors were often in the forefront of the disability rights movement that emerged in the United States during the 1970s, and pushed legislation such as the Rehabilitation Act of 1973 which protected qualified individuals from discrimination based on their disability, and the Americans with Disabilities Act of 1990.
 Other political movements led by polio survivors include the Independent Living and Universal design movements of the 1960s and 1970s.

 Polio survivors are one of the largest disabled groups in the world.
-The World Health Organization estimates that there are 10 to 20 million polio survivors worldwide.
+The World Health Organization estimated that there were 10 to 20 million polio survivors worldwide in 2001.
 In 1977, the National Health Interview Survey reported that there were 254,000 people living in the United States who had been paralyzed by polio.
-According to local polio support groups and doctors, some 40,000 polio survivors with varying degrees of paralysis live in Germany, 30,000 in Japan, 24,000 in France, 16,000 in Australia, 12,000 in Canada and 12,000 in the United Kingdom.
+According to local polio support groups and doctors, as of 2001, some 40,000 polio survivors with varying degrees of paralysis live in Germany, 30,000 in Japan, 24,000 in France, 16,000 in Australia, 12,000 in Canada and 12,000 in the United Kingdom.